stringf47/RoguelikeSurvival/README.md

 # Butterball's Last Stand

-A browser-based roguelike survivor built from scratch with vanilla JavaScript, Node.js, and PostgreSQL.
-Survive 10 minutes of escalating enemy waves, level up between rounds, and compete on a global leaderboard.
+A browser-based roguelike survivor built from scratch with vanilla JS, Node.js, and PostgreSQL.
+Survive 10 minutes of enemy waves, pick up upgrades between rounds, and compete on a leaderboard.

 **[Play Now](https://roguelikesurvival-production.up.railway.app/login)**